-When Belmont Day School first approached me about writing a large-cast play--no, make that huge-cast play (we're talking 40 roles!)--I expected it to be tough.
+When Belmont Day School first approached me about writing a large-cast play--no, make that a huge-cast play (we're talking 40 roles!)--I expected it to be tough.

 I mean, how do you come up with that many characters?
 How do you manage them on the stage?
 And how do you make sure every role is meaningful?